pledbrook/grails-shiro/README.md

 =======================
 The Grails 3 (Grails 3.3.10, Shiro 1.4.1) plugin has been re-written and now lives at https://github.com/nerdErg/grails-shiro .
 The code here should be considered archived and not for current use (it contains some vulnerabilities and is not maintained)

+You can find the plugin on the plugin portal at http://plugins.grails.org/plugin/nerderg/grails-shiro

 OLD Grails 3 Shiro plugin
 =====================